wmo-im/wis2box-training/documentation/docs/en/practical-sessions/setting-up-wis2-downloader.md

 ## Reviewing the WIS2 Downloader configuration

-The WIS2 Downloader instance can be configured using the environment variables defined in your `.env` file.
+The WIS2 Downloader instance is configured using the environment variables defined in your `.env` file.

 You may check a breakdown of the environment variables in the [WIS2 Downloader Admin Guide Section 2.1](https://world-meteorological-organization.github.io/wis2downloader/en/admin-guide.html)